 Couples activities in London — climbing the roof of the O2 arena

-17. A couples retreat in Notting Hill – fun things for couples to do in London
+17. A couples retreat in Notting Hill — fun things to do in London couples

 In the colorful and highly Instagrammable area of Notting Hill is the wellness and lifestyle center, Cloud Twelve.